Scheduled MonumentsEnglandSt Oswald's Well, 150m south of Woodhead

 What is St Oswald's Well, 150m south of Woodhead?

-St Oswald's Well is a natural spring situated near Woodhead in Lancashire that has long been associated with Christian devotion and local tradition.
+St Oswald's Well is a scheduled ancient monument located near Woodhead in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018082.

 Who is responsible for protecting St Oswald's Well, 150m south of Woodhead?